Living On Campus

 • If a vehicle is parked anywhere on college property or college controlled property and alcohol is observed in the vehicle, the owner of the vehicle may be found in violation of the campus alcohol policy.

-• First Offense – Case turned over to law enforcement if a violation of civil law and restorative justice with alcohol education with Wellbeing & Accessibility.
+• First Offense – Case turned over to law enforcement if a violation of civil law and restorative justice with alcohol or drug education with the Wellbeing & Accessibility Office.

-• Second Offense –Nine-month housing probation, a $100 fine, case turned over to law enforcement if a violation of civil law and additional alcohol education with the Wellbeing & Accessibility.
+• Second Offense – Nine-month housing probation, a $100 fine, case turned over to law enforcement if a violation of civil law and additional alcohol or drug education with the Wellbeing & Accessibility Office.

 • Third Offense – A $250 fine and justification for possible eviction from housing and/or suspension from the college.